-Treats herpes (herpes simplex), including genital herpes, shingles (varicella-zoster), and brain infections (herpes simplex encephalitis) in adults.
-Also treats herpes simplex infection in newborn babies.
+Treats herpes simplex, including genital herpes, shingles (varicella-zoster), and brain infections (herpes simplex encephalitis).
+This medicine is an antiviral.

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.